aaaapai/gl4es_extra_extra/USAGE.md

 Whether the shader gets forcefully backported to the #version 100
 * 0 : Default, don't attempt to forcefully backport the shader
 * 1 : Try to forcefully backport the shader.
 The resulting shader might bug but it compiles.

+##### LIBGL_BUFFER_FORCE_BIND
+Whether buffers are rebound each time they are needed.
+* 0 : Default, only bind the first time.
+Faster but will cause crashes if the bind is lost.
+* 1 : Force rebinding the buffer before using it.
+Fixes buffer binding lost on Adreno GPUs

 ##### LIBGL_NOPSA
 Disable the use of the Precompiled Shader Archive